BarRaiser

 Structured interviews are a great way to remove bias from hiring.
 They allow for different types of questions to be asked and can help you assess the skills and characteristics that candidates possess.

-7. Take skills test
+7. Take a skills test

 8. Build a foundation of trust